-Day Visits
+Day visits

 Trips that do not involve an overnight stay abroad by UK residents as well as day trips to the UK by overseas residents are included in the figures for visits and expenditure.
-Details of such visits are shown separately in Tables 7-10 and 18-21 under the heading "day visits".
+Details of such visits are shown separately in Tables 7 to 10 and 18 to 21 under the heading "day visits".
 Please note they do not cover day visits to or from the Republic of Ireland across the land border, although they are included in total visits.
-For overseas residents in transit through the UK.
+For overseas residents in transit through the UK see the note on Length of stay.